What ia Kenpo?

 Kenpo came to Hawaii, shortly after the turn of the century, when a Grand Master of Kenpo, Kiyoka Yoshida, was sent to the Islands by her family, to marry Otokichi Mitose.
 In 1920 Kiyoka sent her 3 year old son, James Mitose, back to Japan to be raised by her parents.
 There he studied Kenpo and became the first Mitose to Master his mother's family art of Kenpo.
 He returned to Hawaii only after his father's death in 1937.
 After the Japanese attack of Pearl Harbor, James Mitose began openly teaching what he called Kenpo Jiu Jitsu and continued to teach until his retirement in 1953.
 One of Mitose's top students was William Chow, who became his second black belt and Assistant Instructor.
 In the spring of 1949 Professor William K. S. Chow opened his own Kenpo club and coined the term Kenpo Karate to distinguish his system from Mitose's, even though the two systems were virtually identical.

 Ed Parker was a student of Professor Chow in Hawaii, and was the pioneer of Kenpo to the Mainland.
 The system of Original Kenpo he taught in Pasadena, California from 1956 to 1960 was the same as that taught by Mitose and Chow.
-In 1961 Ed Parker and Chinese Kung Fu Master, James Wing Woo, co-
+In 1961 Ed Parker and Chinese Kung Fu Master, James Wing Woo, co-founded Traditional Kenpo, and the master of those two systems was Ed Parker's first black belt, James Ibrao, and it was under Ed Parker and Jimmy Ibrao that the Tracy brothers learned Kenpo.

-When karate began its rise to popularity in the mid 1960s, Tracy’s dominated the tournament scene and over the years nearly 80% of the world-
+When karate began its rise to popularity in the mid 1960s, Tracy’s dominated the tournament scene and over the years nearly 80% of the world-class Kenpo fighters had trained under the Tracy system.
+Because of this, and the practicality of Kenpo in real fights, it has developed such a reputation that many martial artists, including Tae Kwon Do instructors, now claim they teach Kenpo, even though they do not.

 So what makes Kenpo so effective?
 First, Kenpo is not stylized, but incorporates the moves of kung fu, Jiu Jitsu and karate into a systematic system.
 Second, Kenpo has always recognized the difference between avoidable fights and being attacked, and has based its theories on the aphorisms of the great Chinese General Sun Tzu, that you win the fight when you do not have to fight, and most fights are avoidable.
 This is expressed in the Code of Yoshida: